-Mar.
-Mar.
-31, 2018 c.
-31, 2017
+2019 2018

-Balance, beginning of period 1,250,000 CAD\$0.50 1,397,000 CAD\$ 0.65
+Balance, beginning of period 1,250,000 CAD\$0.50 1,250,000 CAD\$0.3

-Issued · · ·
+Issued -

 Exercised

-Expired (147,000) CAD\$ 0.65
+Expired -

-Balance, end of period 1,250,000 CAD\$0.50 1,250,000 CAD\$ 0.50
+Balance, end of period 1,250,000 CAD\$0.50 1,250,000 CAD\$0.

 Under US GAAP when the strike price of the warrants is denominated in a currency other than an entity's functional currency, the warrants would not be considered indexed to the entity's own stock, and would consequently be considered to be a derivative liability.
 The common share purchase warrants described above are denominated in CAD dollars and the Company's functional currency is the US dollar.
 As a result, the Company determined that these warrants are not considered indexed to the Company's own stock and characterized the fair value of these warrants as derivative liabilities upon issuance.
 The derivative will be subsequently marked to market through income.